isomorphic-git/isomorphic-git/docs/mergeDriver.md

 modified
 ```

-As a more complex example, we use the default diff3 algorithm, but choose the other branch's changes whenever lines of the file conflict.
+As a more complex example, we use the default diff3 algorithm, but choose the other branch's changes whenever specific lines of the file conflict.
 ```
 const diff3Merge = require('diff3')
 const mergeDriver = ({ contents }) => {